 Model: Unknown.
 Crica 1985

 This is my current commuting bike and was built after the previous one died (in a rendez-vous with a Toyota Hiace).
 I had an old Japanese (I think) frame, that was originally black with flames, that I had powder coated British Racing Green.
 With the addition of a Brooks Saddle and Brooks leather handle bar grips, it completes the British Racing car look I was going for.
-It’s fixed gear with a ratio of 18 x 46, which I’ve discovered is an excellent ratio for Melbourne.
+I originally built it in Australia, but as I loved it so much it was dismantled and brought back to the Bristol.
+It is fixed gear, which I enjoy, but is certainly a challenge with the hills of Bristol.
 Possibly the Greatest Bike of All Time.

 Make: An old Apollo I think.